jGaboardi/Algorithms/README.md

-# Algorithms
+# Algorithms, etc.
-This repository includes contains resources for Optimization Algorithms.
+This repository includes contains resources for Optimization Algorithms and other Python code.

 It is intended for research and educational use.